0xFableOrg/0xFable/README.md

 game with two different accounts.
 It may work to some extent with two different tabs, but any reload will reset the address.

-If you would like to skip proof generation and verification, you can use the following commands:
+If you would like to skip proof generation and verification, you can replace `makde deploy` and `make dev` with the following commands:
-- `cd packages/webapp && make deploy-noproofs`
+- `cd packages/contracts && make deploy-noproofs`
 - `cd packages/webapp && make dev-noproofs`

+If you would like to test with deterministic randomness and avoid timeouts when a player takes too long to perform an action, you can replace `make deploy` with:
+- `cd packages/contracts && make deploy-norandom`

+To both skip proofs and use deterministic randomness, you can replace `make deploy` and `make dev` with the following commands:
+- `cd packages/contracts && make deploy-noproofs`
+- `cd packages/webapp && make dev-noproofs-norandom`

 ## Commands